Finance, Banking & Business

 Who is earning a living wage that allows them to meet their family’s basic needs?
 The amount of a living wage depends on family size and cost-of-living, but in West Palm Beach housing costs are increasing — and wages are not.
 When the economy is equitable, there are no systemic differences by race or gender, yet this is not the case in West Palm Beach (and across the U.S.).

-- Blacks born outside the U.S. earn a median hourly wage of only $12 per hour, and Latino immigrants earn a median hourly wage of only $13 per hour.
+- Blacks and Latinos born outside the U.S. earn a median hourly wage of $15 an hour.